ret2basic/Hot-Dropper/README.md

     - This is just a single function call `AESDecrypt()`.
 - **Step 5: Inject the payload to explorer.exe.**
     - This behavior will be flagged by Windows Defender, so we have to implement AV evasion features.

-# Payload choice

-This Dropper is not weaponized.
-The payload is just a MessageBox shellcode.

 # AES Encryption